★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Wuliangye Yibin Co., Ltd. is a leading Chinese baijiu producer whose economics are dominated by its flagship Wuliangye-branded products (about 76% of 2024 revenue).
-The core moat is demand-side brand trust reinforced by wide channel coverage (distribution plus direct-to-consumer stores) and premium positioning, while geographical-indication protection supports authenticity in overseas markets.
+Wuliangye Yibin Co., Ltd. is a leading Chinese baijiu producer whose economics are dominated by flagship Wuliangye-branded products, about 69% of 2025 revenue after the company revised revenue recognition for certain operations.
+The core moat is demand-side brand trust, premium positioning, and broad channel reach across distribution, direct-to-consumer, e-commerce, and group-purchase channels, while geographical-indication protection supports authenticity abroad.
 Other liquor series products extend the portfolio into more competitive price tiers with weaker pricing power.
-Non-liquor products are a small revenue bucket with limited disclosed differentiation.
+Non-liquor products are an ancillary revenue bucket with limited disclosed differentiation.
+Key pressures are industry destocking, weaker consumption scenarios, and policy-sensitive gifting demand.

 Primary segment